NoroffFEU/development-platforms/cloudflare-case-study.md

 There are some differences between JS written for a browser or for Node.js.
 Rather than running in a browser or on a server, Workers functions runs on Cloudflare's global cloud network, where each of the machines on the network hosts an instance of the Workers runtime, each of which is capable of running thousands of user-defined apps.

+### Cloudflare Pages

+Cloudflare's Pages is a JAMstack (JavaScript, API, Markup) platform for deploying webpages and also offering tools for developers to collaborate on projects.
+Cloudflare Pages works similar to Netlify or GitHub Pages in that users can easily connect to their GitHub accound and deploy a website trough a repo.
+Using the JAMstack approach, as much of the HTML as possible is pre-built and stored on Cloudflare's CDN, while dynamic components of the app is based on APIs.

 ## Strengths

 Using the Cloudflare CDN boosts performance by, among other factors, reducing the distance the requested content needs to travel.
 This is done by caching the content.
 That means that if the content requested by the browser is not already available on the Cloudflare networks edge servers, they will make an initial request for the content to the origin server and then store the static content on their network, so that any future request for that specific content can be served directly by their networks edge servers.
 There are case-studies available on Cloudflare's website where the customer reports a 50% reduction in load time after onbording to Cloudflares CDN.